Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Methods

 \subsection{Motivation}

-\textbf{Motivation 1: Higher rank results in better performance.} As illustrated in Figure~\ref{fig_rank_increase_lora}, employing higher ranks in LoRA consistently leads to improved empirical performance on both GSM8K (see Sec.~\ref{sec_Experiment} for details).
+\textbf{Motivation 1: Higher ranks lead to better performance.} As illustrated in Figure~\ref{fig_rank_increase_lora}, employing higher ranks in LoRA consistently leads to improved empirical performance on both GSM8K and HumanEval (see Sec.~\ref{sec_Experiment} for details).
 Notably, as the rank increases, the performance gradually converges toward that of full fine-tuning.
 This observation motivates our approach: rather than fixing LoRA to a small rank at the outset, we initialize with a sufficiently large rank—providing a number of trainable parameters close to full fine-tuning—and then progressively prune it to a smaller rank.
 Such a strategy may preserve most of the performance gains in over-parameterized settings while ultimately producing a memory-efficient low-rank adaptation.

+PrunedLoRA is not designed solely to rely on very large initial ranks.
+A key motivation is that the paradigm is effective even under memory-constrained initializations that are typical in practice.
+Concretely, when the initial rank must remain moderate (e.g., $128$), training in a slightly over-parameterized adapter space and then pruning to a compact target rank yields consistently stronger adapters than training directly at the same target rank.
+For example, pruning from rank $64$ to $8$, or from rank $128$ to $64$, improves performance over standard LoRA trained at rank $8$ or $64$ with comparable deployment cost.
+This suggests that the benefit of PrunedLoRA comes from better searching and distilling the low-rank subspace during fine-tuning, rather than being tied to a single high-rank setting.

-\textbf{Motivation 2: $\mA$ and $\mB$ in LoRA control the low-rank spaces.} For the sub matrices, $\mA \in \mathbb{R}^{r \times n}$ and $\mB \in \mathbb{R}^{m \times r}$, we observe that the columns of $\mB$ correspond to the column space of the original update $\Delta \mW$, while the rows of $\mA$ represent the row space \citep{yu2025altlora}.
-Therefore, they can capture the row-wise and column-wise correlation separately.
-As we will discuss in the next section, pruning on sub-modules instead of the full matrix reduces the computational cost and simplifies the second-order structured pruning significantly.
+\textbf{Motivation 2: $\mA$ and $\mB$ in LoRA control the low-rank spaces.} For the factor matrices $\mA \in \mathbb{R}^{r \times n}$ and $\mB \in \mathbb{R}^{m \times r}$, we observe that the columns of $\mB$ correspond to the column space of the original update $\Delta \mW$, while the rows of $\mA$ represent its row space \citep{yu2025altlora}.
+Therefore, they capture row-wise and column-wise correlations separately.
+As we discuss next, pruning these sub-modules instead of the full matrix reduces the computational cost and substantially simplifies second-order structured pruning.
+This observation provides a natural bridge from the over-parameterized training strategy in Motivation 1 to our final compression procedure.
+If the goal is to reduce the effective rank while preserving the learned low-rank subspace, then pruning $\mA$ and $\mB$ directly is the natural structured operation, since it removes components of the adapter space itself rather than heuristically modifying the full update matrix.

-\subsection{The Robustness of Gradient-based structured pruning}
+\subsection{The Robustness of Gradient-Based Structured Pruning}